 But you have got a second (better) option—real-time predictive segmentation.

 Identify user sets likely to perform a specific action and proactively set up journeys in real-time for them.
 This can significantly reduce your churn rate.
 Of course, it’s impossible to manually set up such journeys for each user.
-However, an AI-powered platform like Netcore makes it easy to do all that.
+An AI-driven customer engagement software like Netcore simplifies this process.

 You’ll see segment options such as Likely to Purchase, Likely to Abandon cart, Likely to Purchase with Coupon, Not Likely to Purchase Product, Not Likely to Purchase Category, and Custom segments.